 This Chicken Brine recipe is full of flavor and the best way to enjoy juicy chicken.
 You can roast, smoke or deep fry your chicken or turkey, and the brine makes sure it remains moist, tender and juicy.
-I will be posting my Smoked Chicken recipe soon!
+Check out my Smoked Chicken recipe!

 How to Make Juicy Chicken

 That's that question everyone wants to know when preparing diner.
 How can you make a roast chicken juicy, tender and flavorful.
 I have a Juicy Roast Chicken Recipe that you may have read before, which is tasty, but not as juicy as brining your chicken.
 Brining truly adds flavor and juiciness.
 You can also Brine a Turkey using this method too!
 Sometimes I brine a turkey when we make Deep Fried Turkey.
 It just tastes better!